 The Scholarship will be awarded by the University of Auckland Council on the recommendation of a Review Committee comprising the Pro Vice-Chancellor (Equity) (or nominee), Director of the Schools Partnership Office (or nominee) and two Academic staff representatives nominated by the Deputy Vice-Chancellor (Academic).
 In addition, all awarding recommendations will be endorsed by the Entry Level Review Committee.

 History or background of award

-The Award was established in 2018 and is funded by the Faculty of Creative Arts and Industries Student Appeal Fund.
+The Scholarship was established in 2016 and is funded by the University of Auckland.

 For guidelines, application forms and more information about this award contact

 +64 9 373 7599

 Every effort has been made to ensure the above information is current and correct.
 However, applicants should contact the appropriate administering body before making an application, as details do change frequently.
 The administrator of this record last updated this information in September 2020.